-Pouring out standing water helps, but it will not eliminate your mosquito problem.
-You have to kill the adult mosquitoes and larvae.
+Pouring out standing water helps, but will not eliminate your mosquito problem.
+You have to kill both the adult mosquitoes and their larvae.
 We recommend establishing a regular pest control schedule, with mosquito treatments every 20 to 30 days, especially in the warmer months.

-Our specialists use a combination of two methods to treat your home for mosquitoes:
+Our specialists use a combination of methods to treat your home for mosquitoes:

 - We treat under bushes and shrubs around your house, which is where mosquitoes spend much of their time.